shahisumit/CS587_AML_Assignment1_Part2/README.md

 We acheieved accuracy of the network on the test images: 87.745098 %.

-We imported cleverhans to implement FGSM and PGD attacks.
+We imported cleverhans library to implement FGSM and PGD attacks.

 (